 Description: The WRITE command provides a facility for off-loading EXAMS datasets into external ASCII sequential files.
-These files are stored separately from the main EXAMS User Data Base (UDB).
-Data are transferred from the Activity Data Base (foreground memory ADB) rather than directly from the User Data Base (UDB) file, so the RECALL command must be used to transfer data from the UDB to the ADB prior to invoking WRITE, when the intention is to transfer data from the UDB to an external file.
-The write command must be used to store problem scenarios (load patterns, product chemistries) or datasets in which the number of environmental segments exceeds 100 or the number of chemicals being studied exceeds five.
+These non-EXAMS files can be stored separately from the main EXAMS User Data Base (UDB).
+Data are transferred from the Activity Data Base (foreground memory ADB) rather than directly from the User Data Base (UDB) file, so the RECALL command must be used to transfer data from the UDB to the ADB before invoking WRITE.